Someone Has to Die

-Someone Has to Die (Alguien tiene que morir) is a Spanish-Mexican thriller streaming television limited series created by Manolo Caro, creator of the Netflix series The House of Flowers.
+Someone Has to Die (Alguien tiene que morir) is a Spanish-Mexican thriller television limited series created by Manolo Caro, creator of the Netflix series The House of Flowers.
 The series takes place in 1950s Spain and consists of three episodes revolving around a conservative and traditional society during the Franco regime "where appearances and family ties play a key role".
 The series features an all-star cast, including Carmen Maura and Caro regular Cecilia Suárez.
 All three episodes were released simultaneously by Netflix on October 16, 2020.

 Synopsis

 A young man is recalled to Spain from Mexico by his wealthy family after a 10-year absence as they have found a suitable young woman for him to marry.
 However, he brings a male ballet dancer with him, sending shockwaves through his conservative town.

 Cast

 An extensive cast list was published in October 2019 by Cosmopolitan.